 Connect people under a common theme or idea

 Whatever your theme or idea, make it simple and easily communicated.
-Ensure its promoted in the right places in order to capture that audience.
-Find out where your target audience are hanging out.
+Ensure it’s promoted in the right places in order to capture that audience.
+Find out where your target audience is hanging out.
 Use your social media channels, your own and partner websites.
 Tools such as Eventbrite, Facebook Events the upcoming LinkedIn events all offer free opportunities to spread the word too.